nir/jupylet/docs/programmers_reference_guide/graphics-3d.rst

 music visualizations, to any effect you are imaginative enough to dream up and skilled enough to program.

-If you want to dive into OpenGL and shading check out `learnopengl.com  <https://learnopengl.com/>`_.
+If you would like to dive into OpenGL and shading check out `learnopengl.com  <https://learnopengl.com/>`_.